-This also creates a new Advisor with the same title, which is unscheduled by default.
+This also creates a new Advisor with the same name as the new graph, which is unscheduled by default.
 Go to Configuration, Advisors, Graphing to locate and enable this new Advisor.

-This graph is displayed on the appropriate graphs page (like every other graph) under the name defined within the definition, which is "my filename usage test" in the example above.
+This graph is displayed on the appropriate graphs page (like every other graph) under the name defined within the definition, which is Custom Graph 001 in the above.

-27.2 Custom Data Collection
+28.2 Custom Data Collection